NYU-CSE-Software-Engineering/cs-uy-4513-f25-team7/docs/identity_2fa_oauth.md

 - **Wrong code (sad):** Given I’m enabling 2FA, when I enter an invalid code, then 2FA is not enabled and I see “Invalid authentication code”.
 - **Login with 2FA (happy):** Given my account has 2FA enabled, when I log in with correct email/password and then enter a valid TOTP code, then I’m logged in successfully.
 - **Missing/invalid 2FA at login (sad):** Given 2FA is enabled, when I fail to provide a valid code, then login is denied with an error.
+- **Regenerate 2FA (recovery):** Given I have 2FA enabled, when I regenerate my 2FA secret from settings, then the old secret is replaced and I must scan a new QR and confirm a code to re-enable 2FA.

 ### C. Google SSO